jantzen16/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](assets/2_top_paying_skills.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL uery results*
+*Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.